tcpluess/gpsdo/README.md

 `elf`, `bin`, `hex` and `s19` formats.

 Change `RUN_FROM_FLASH` in the makefile to switch between a ROM and a RAM build.
 This also automatically changes the optimisation level.
-Note that a `make clean`/`make` sequence is required if any changes have been made to the makefile.

 Recommended packages for Sublime Text
 =====================================